PHONE - 508-672-6471TEXT - 508-672-6471

 Patients often ask, “What is a dental filling compared to an inlay or crown?”
 Fillings are best for smaller areas of decay.
 Inlays, onlays, and crowns are recommended when a larger portion of the tooth needs reinforcement.
 Choosing the least invasive option that still provides strength is the goal.

-• Examination and imaging: dentist evaluates the tooth, often with digital X-rays, to confirm the extent of decay and rule out deeper infection.
+• Examination And Imaging: General Dentist evaluates the tooth, often with digital X-rays, to confirm the extent of decay and rule out deeper infection.

 Before your visit, expect an exam to confirm that a filling is the right choice.
 Sharing medications, allergies, and health conditions helps guide anesthetic and material selection.
 Most appointments take 30 to 60 minutes per tooth, depending on size and complexity.